dpriest/book_rank/readme.md

 # book_rank
-douban book rank with laravel
+Book_rank is douban book rank with laravel.
+You can see it online at [http://tool.itjiqiao.com/ranks](http://tool.itjiqiao.com/ranks).